Easy Sourdough Granola – Quick Or Long Fermented

 Long Fermented Sourdough Granola:

-Bake for about 30-35 minutes, stirring halfway through.
+Bake for 30 minutes, stirring halfway through.

 Storage: